ukushu/Ifrit/README.md

 + Ifrit's async functions return correct indexes and are fully covered with tests :)

 - Fuze-Swift was written for Xcode 11 and now generates numerous warnings :(
-+ Ifrit's code is updated to the latest Swift standards and fully supports Swift 6 :)
++ Ifrit's code is updated to the latest Swift standards of 2025 year :)
-- But Ifrit have a few build warnings :(
+- But Ifrit still have a few build warnings :(

 + Ifrit - extended coverage with automated tests :)
 + Ifrit features an additional search system using the Levenshtein distance algorithm. :)